-- Take pizza out of oven and out of the pan and cut into the four sections.
+- Take the pizza out of the oven and out of the pan and cut it into the four sections.
 If you want you can cut the quarters in half and you will have eight smaller pieces.

-- If you don’t want to tackle the dough some Italian stores offer fresh pizza dough.
-I have even uese Naan to make pizza, however this is a traditional Italian pizza and good dough is imperative!
+If you don't want to tackle the dough some Italian stores offer fresh pizza dough.
+I have even used Naan to make pizza, however, this is a traditional Italian pizza and a good dough is imperative!

-- If you are using a pizza stone do not use any oil, use flour stretch the dough and place on a board or paddle with some cornmeal sprinkled on so the pizza can slide off easily onto the stone for cooking.
+If you are using a pizza stone do not use any oil, use flour stretch the dough, and place it on a board or paddle with some cornmeal sprinkled on so the pizza can slide off easily onto the stone for cooking.

-- The dough recipe makes 3 pizza if you want create your own or else wrap then in plastic wrap and then in a freezer tight bag and freeze them.
-When going to use them put the frozen balls into a bowl and cover with cloth and place in a warm spot.
+The dough recipe makes 3 pizzas if you want to create your own or else wrap them in plastic wrap and then in a freezer tight bag and freeze them.
+When going to use them put the frozen balls into a bowl and cover them with a cloth and place them in a warm spot.
 Best to do this in the morning so it has a chance to thaw and then rise.